Home Vancouver Events Calendar DECEMBER Events in Vancouver in 2024 Vancouver’s Winter Solstice Lantern Festival

 TIP #1: Both the festival’s labyrinths are beautiful.
 In past years the Granville Island one is usually slightly less busy, and it’s in a theatre whereas the Roundhouse labyrinth is in a gymnasium.
 With both, the lights are dim so they look and feel very similar.

 TIP #2: Expect to wait in line for your turn, even with timed ticket admission.
-The wait isn’t too long though.
+The wait isn’t too long, though.
 Once inside, expect your labyrinth experience to last about 20 minutes.
-Feel free to take your time, relax, enjoy and know that there is no official right or wrong way to walk a labyrinth (so long as it doesn’t negatively impact other people, like if you make noise or lie on the ground, both of which are not permitted).
+Feel free to take your time, relax, enjoy and know that there is no official right or wrong way to walk a labyrinth (so long as it doesn’t negatively impact other people, like if you make noise or lie on the ground, both of which aren’t allowed).

 TIP #3: The Roundhouse labyrinth is typically busier than the Granville Island venue.
 It gets especially busy some years between around 6:30 pm and 8:30 pm, and least busy after 9:00 pm (which is after very young families have gone home).
 When it’s busy the lineup to get in gets long, but it never gets too overly crowded in the labyrinth itself.